fmerizzi/Machine_Learning_Course/README.md

 # Machine_Learning_Course
-Jupyter Notebooks for the course of Machine Learning 81610 2023/2024
+Jupyter Notebooks for the laboratory of Machine Learning 81610 2023/2024